Onemind-Services-LLC/naf/80 Network Security Automation Practices/exercise1.md

 def test_syslog_facility_levels(data):
     # Check if all facility levels in syslog are set to 'info'
     facilities = data['system']['syslog']['global']['facility']['all']
-    assert facilities['level'] == 'info', "Facility level is not set to 'info'"
+    assert facilities['level'] == 'debug', "Facility level is not set to 'info'"

 if __name__ == "__main__":
     pytest.main()